SarwadnyaMahajan/WhisperVoice/README.md

 * **Journalism & Activism:** Protecting sources and sensitive information in high-stakes environments.

 * **Personal Privacy:** A novel and secure way to exchange private messages, adding intrigue to communication.
+* # WhisperVoice Chrome Extension

+**Covert Voice Message Encryption and Steganography**

+---

+## 🚀 Installation

+To install both the sender and receiver extensions:

+1. **Clone this repository** or download the source code as a ZIP file and extract it.

+2. Open your Chrome browser and navigate to `chrome://extensions/`.

+3. Enable **Developer mode** in the top right corner.

+4. Click **Load unpacked**.

+5. Select the folder containing the extension files:

 *(This should be the folder containing `manifest.json`)*